-Children who have experienced trauma need parents, caregivers, and communities who are insightful, prepared, equipped, and committed.
+Children need parents, caregivers, and communities who are insightful, prepared, equipped, and committed.

 As Dr. Karyn Purvis once said, "All children need to know that they're precious and unique and special.
 But a child [who has experienced trauma] needs to know it more desperately."